The Battle of Fulford ... at York Racecourse

 2. The battlefield was adjacent to a stretch of the Ouse between Riccall and Jorvik.

-3. The battlefield was between the Ouse and a watery ditch.
+3. The battlefield was between the Ouse and a watery ditch that was parallel to it.

 4. Beyond the ditch was marshland that was sometimes flooded, perhaps after heavy rain or perhaps at high tide.

-5. The battlefield was near where the Ouse had a north bank.
+5. The battlefield was near to and north of where the Ouse had a north bank.

 Our proposed battlefield

 There is nothing clever about our Fulford battlefield location theory.
 As we explain above, the geography east of the Ouse does not match the contemporary accounts battlefield descriptions.
-The only other place near to medieval ‘Fulford’ and the Ouse was the west bank opposite modern Fulford.
-It was also near the Ouse’s only north bank.
-It was between Riccall and Jorvik.
-It had a watery ditch that was parallel to the Ouse.
-It had marshland beyond the ditch.
-It therefore matches all the battlefield clues, such as they are.
-We just have to narrow down the location to point archaeologists in the right direction.
+The only other place near to medieval ‘Fulford’ and the Ouse was the west bank opposite modern Fulford, and it matches all the geographic battlefield clues: It was between Riccall and Jorvik; It was near the Ouse’s only north bank; It had a watery ditch, namely Knavesmire Beck, that was parallel to the Ouse; It had marshland beyond the ditch.

-Looking today, the ditch is not obvious.
-It was known as Knavesmire Beck (shown on Figure 12) but was culverted in the 19th century, leaving it only visible where it discharges into the Ouse.
-It is shown as a normal beck on the 1842 Ordnance Survey map with racehorses crossing on bridges at the 14 and 5-furlong posts.
+Knavesmire Beck is not obvious today because it was culverted in the 19th century.
+It is only visible where it discharges into the Ouse, but it is shown as a normal beck on the 1842 Ordnance Survey map with racehorses crossing on bridges at the 14 and 5-furlong posts.
 Jones questions whether Knavesmire was wetland in the 11th century.
 Its Old Norse name suggests it must have been.
 MYO4287 HER explains: “In the early 18th century the Knavesmire was drained and levelled.
 The first race meet took place there in 1731 having moved from Clifton Ings.”
-It was clearly tidal marshland in the 11th century.
+It sounds like it tidal marshland in the 11th century.

-Thereafter, we can only guess.
-The Norse got the battle theatre first.
-How far north did they advance.
-They would not have wanted to fight with a swamp to their rear, so they would have advanced at least a few hundred metres.
+The Norse would not have wanted to fight with a swamp to their rear, so they would have advanced at least a few hundred metres north.
 After Morcar’s flank fled into the ditch, John of Worcester says: “Not without some small loss they [the English] turned to flee, and many more of them were drowned in the river than had fallen in battle.”
 The English are only likely to have jumped into the river if it was closer to them than the Roman road.
 This means that the English line was probably at least as far south as the Terry’s chocolate factory, which is also alongside the only stretch of the Ouse where the river flows close to the riverbank with no ings.
-On balance, we think that the contact zone was roughly at the one-furlong pole on York racecourse, alongside the car park entrance, as shown on Figure 13.
+On balance, we think that the contact zone was between the one-furlong pole and the finish at York racecourse, alongside the car park entrance, as shown on Figure 10.

 Figure 14: Tostig’s flank is pushed back

-Figure 13 shows the initial engagement.
-Figure 14 shows Tostig’s flank being pushed back.
+Figure 11 shows Tostig’s flank being pushed back.
 Morcar’s men think they are fleeing and chase.
 They come alongside Hardrada’s men (Heimskringla): “King Harald saw that the battle array of the English had come down along the ditch right opposite them”.

 Figure 15: Morcar’s men are sandwiched

-Figure 15 shows that Hardrada led some of his men across the battlefield to split the English line and get behind Morcar’s cohort: “King Haraldr led the attack with his troops and joined battle so fiercely that the enemy was split” (Monkinskinna), and “he turns with his men at the back of Morcar's battle” (Hemings Tale).
+Figure 12 shows that Hardrada’s men crossing the battlefield to get behind Morcar’s cohort: “King Haraldr led the attack with his troops and joined battle so fiercely that the enemy was split” (Morkinskinna), and “he turns with his men at the back of Morcar's battle” (Hemings Tale).
 Morcar’s men are sandwiched with nowhere to fall back.

 So many Englishmen died in the river that it was blocked with their corpses according to Vita Edwardi Regis.
 This implies to us that they probably died crossing Fulford ford, because the bodies would otherwise have been washed downstream.

-We cannot definitively prove that the battle was fought on the Chocolate Factory Peninsula, but it uniquely fits all the geographic clues, and it is not inconsistent with any of the contemporary accounts.
+We cannot definitively prove that the battle was fought on the Chocolate Factory Peninsula between the Ouse and Knavesmire Beck, but it uniquely fits all the geographic clues, and it is not inconsistent with any of the contemporary accounts.
 There are only two other candidates, both on the east bank and both of which fail to match the geography or events described in the contemporary accounts.

 Arguments against an Ouse west-bank battlefield